waleadekoya/FeeCalculator/README.md

 ````
 # Create a virtualenv

-# Install the `requirements.txt` file in the virtualenv:
+# Install the `requirements.txt` file in the virtualenv

 # Get the fee-calculator app
 $ git clone https://github.com/waleadekoya/FeeCaculator.git